 In sum: I made Ray Ray a man doing his best with limited time and even more-limited physical gifts, someone confined by circumstance to just doing the best he can, and then on special occasions maybe even a little bit more than that.

-I started him on Tour Pro difficulty and discovered two things: 1) putting in this game is impossible, like trying to hit a water balloon with an old car antenna, and 2) Ray Ray may be the most sympathetic and believable athlete I have ever covered.
+I started him on Tour Pro difficulty and discovered two things: 1) Putting in this game is impossible, like trying to hit a water balloon with an old car antenna, and 2) Ray Ray may be the most sympathetic and believable athlete I have ever covered.

 He started his career at a baseline of absolutely hype-less.
 With me playing, he certainly didn’t deserve any.
 Even in simple events like amateur tourneys, Ray Ray struggled to make the cut, much less grind his way into the top five.
 His putter felt like a cricket bat.
 His drives lagged 30 to 40 yards behind the competition.
 He hit a 45-yard drive on a par 4 at Whistling Straits.
 Sometimes Ray Ray just looked hopeless—even more hopeless than I’d already made him look, playing tournament golf in baggy basketball shorts and a hoodie.